jpadesousa/euler-refgenie/README.md

 Note: The blacklist and GFF variables are optional.

+The files can be links to download or local files already downloaded.

 ### Step 2: Build the Assets

 To create assets such as `fasta`, `fasta_txome`, `ensembl_gtf`, `ensembl_rb`, and `blacklist`, run: